eriklonnroth/newbscraping/START_HERE.md

 # 🎯 Web Scraping Setup Guide

-> **Note:** This document assumes you are using Google Chrome but most browsers other than Safari will work, including Edge, Firefox, Brave, etc. If using a Mac, use the Command key (⌘) instead of Ctrl for any keyboard shortcuts mentioned below.
+> **Note:** For browser-based scraping, most popular browsers other than Safari will work fine, including Edge, Firefox, Brave, etc. If using a Mac, use the Command key (⌘) instead of Ctrl for any keyboard shortcuts mentioned below.

 ---